raohmaru/CFC/docs/RuleScript.md

 Leading and trailing whitespaces around the property and the equals sign are ignored.

+### Identifier
+An identifier is a word that contain the sign "_" and/or any of the following sign ranges: a-z, A-Z, 0-9.

 ### Commenting
-To comment a line of code, use the character `#`.
-The code after this character will be ignored by the parser.
+To comment a line of code, use the sign `#`.
+The code after this sign will be ignored by the parser.

 ## Properties